Table of contents

 - Dishwashing sponge for washing dishes contaminated with gluten;

 - Using the same fryer and oil to cook gluten food then subsequently gluten free food;

 - Using the same bread machine or toaster for gluten bread and gluten free bread;

 - Utilizing the same bread cutting/chopping boards or butter dishes with person eating gluten containing bread;

 - Even a kiss from a loved one or a lick from your dogs or cats who have just eaten gluten;

 - Using the same pizza cutter knife for gluten pizza base and subsequently gluten free pizza; and

 - Unwrapped gluten free cakes purchased from cake shops that also sell gluten cakes.
 With the same kitchen producing both gluten and gluten free cakes.

 Why Go Gluten Free?

 Celiac or coeliac disease is an autoimmune disease and a particular kind of food intolerance or simply called gluten intolerance.
-It is the foremost medical condition whereby sufferers need to adhere to a strict gluten free diet.
-Gluten triggers an immune respond in celiac disease sufferers causing the body to battle even the tiniest amount of gluten and in the process causing damage to the lining of the small intestine i.e. the “villi” – finger-like projections crucial for absorption of nutrients and fluids from food and drinks consumed.
+Likewise, it is the foremost medical condition whereby sufferers need to adhere to a strict gluten free diet.
+Besides, gluten triggers an immune respond in celiac disease sufferers.
+Causing the body to battle even the tiniest amount of gluten.
+And in the process causing damage to the lining of the small intestine i.e. the “villi” – finger-like projections.
+These “villi” are crucial for absorption of nutrients and fluids from food and drinks consumed.
 Thereby, causing conditions like anaemia, weak teeth and bones from malnutrition and low calcium as well as digestive problems.